-The Supervisory Board and the Management Board are both responsible for the preparation and implementation of the governance system.
-As part of this responsibility, they are in charge of setting up standardised governance functions.
+The Supervisory Board in monitoring and the Management Board in execution are both responsible for the preparation and implementation of the governance system.
+As part of this responsibilities, they are in charge of setting up standardised governance functions.

 Holders of key functions